-We have retrospectively collected 17 myxomas in 13 patients, 9 female, mean age 40 range 18-71 years (Table 1).
+We have retrospectively collected 17 myxomas in 13 patients, 9 females, mean age 40 range 18-71 years (Table 1).

 A 42-year-old female with a history of diabetes mellitus, hypertension, and a prior stroke, was admitted to the hospital due to symptoms suggestive of a stroke.
 Subsequent brain imaging through both CT and MRI indicated findings consistent with chronic ischemic injury.
-In the process of investigating the stroke, comprehensive cardiac evaluations were conducted, including TTE revealed the presence of a mass attached to the left atrium attached to the interatrial septum (IAS) the mass size was 18x21 mm.
-2D 3D TEE showed large mobile mass seen in the left atrium measured at least 18x21 mm attached to the IAS, not causing significant obstruction to flow across the mitral valve.
-The mass was surgically resected, and the pathology showed mass to had solid characteristics, organized in cord-like formations with no vascular structures within the mass.
+In the process of investigating the stroke, comprehensive cardiac evaluations were conducted, including TTE revealed the presence of a mass attached to the left atrium (LA) attached to the IAS; the mass size was 18×21 mm.
+2D and 3D TE ECHO showed a large mobile mass seen in the LA measured at least 18×21 mm attached to the IAS, not causing significant obstruction to flow across the mitral valve.
+The mass was surgically resected, and the pathology showed the mass to have solid characteristics, organized in cord-like formations with no vascular structures within the mass.